2025 Radiohead tour

+The 2025 Radiohead tour was a concert tour of Europe by the English rock band Radiohead.
+It was Radiohead's first tour in seven years, with 20 concerts across Madrid, Bologna, London, Berlin and Copenhagen.
+The tour began on 4 November at the Movistar Arena in Madrid and ended on 16 December at the Royal Arena in Copenhagen.
+It received positive reviews.
+A tour of Australia and Japan is scheduled for 2027.

 Background

-Radiohead released their most recent album, A Moon Shaped Pool, in 2016.
-In 2016, 2017 and 2018, they toured Europe, Japan, and North and South America, including headline shows at the Coachella and Glastonbury festivals.
-Following the Moon Shaped Pool tour, Radiohead went on hiatus and the members worked on side projects.
+Radiohead released their ninth album, A Moon Shaped Pool, in 2016.
+In 2016, 2017 and 2018, they toured Europe, Japan, and North and South America, including headline shows at the Coachella, Glastonbury and Primavera Sound festivals.
+Following the tour, Radiohead went on hiatus and the members worked on side projects.
 They abandoned plans to tour in 2021 due to the COVID-19 pandemic.
+The guitarist Ed O'Brien believed he was finished with Radiohead, saying he no longer "resonated" with it.

-In September 2024, the bassist, Colin Greenwood, said that Radiohead had recently reconvened to rehearse.
-In October, the singer, Thom Yorke, addressed speculation that Radiohead were reuniting, saying they had "earned the right to do what makes sense to us without having to explain ourselves or be answerable to anyone else's historical idea of what we should be doing".
+In 2024, Radiohead reconvened to rehearse and explore the possibility of reuniting.
+O'Brien said: "The chemistry was there from the very beginning.
+I think we always knew that if we got the love between us right, then it all flows from there."
+The drummer, Philip Selway, wrote: "After a seven-year pause, it felt really good to play the songs again and reconnect with a musical identity that has become lodged deep inside all five of us."
+In October, the singer, Thom Yorke, addressed speculation of a reunion, saying Radiohead had "earned the right to do what makes sense to us without having to explain ourselves or be answerable to anyone else's historical idea of what we should be doing".

-In March 2025, Radiohead formed a business entity, RHEUK25 LLP, which some interpreted to mean "Radiohead Europe UK 2025", triggering speculation.
+In March 2025, Radiohead formed a limited liability partnership, RHEUK25 LLP, which some interpreted to mean "Radiohead Europe UK 2025", triggering speculation.
 Shortly after, tickets to a "Radiohead concert of your choice" were included in an auction to raise funds for a school, with a source confirming to Resident Advisor that Radiohead were booked for a European residency later that year.
 On 3 September, flyers appeared in European cities advertising shows in London and Copenhagen.